Heading to Universal Studios Singapore for a fun day out with the kids? We've got the all the insider tips on how to have a blast!

 Options currently open include:

 - Carts: Pops!
-Popcorn Delight, Antarctic Refreshments, Star Snacks, Planet Yen, Frozen Fuel and Pharaoh’s Dessert Oasis and Cairo Market will be open
+Popcorn Delight, Tropical Treats, Frozen Fuel and Pharaoh’s Dessert Oasis, and Cairo Market will be open

 Pop bubba in a baby carrier for an easy way to navigate the crowds, then hire a stroller on-site when the little one needs a nap.
 Rentals are available as you walk through the entrance (eyes right, people) and prices start at $10.
 Double buggies are also available if you have two sets of weary legs.

-Weekends, school holidays and public holidays are inevitably chockablock all year round.
+Weekends, school holidays, and public holidays are inevitably chockablock all year round.
 If you can, go during the week (Thursday or Friday).
 If you have no choice but to go at peak times, then make sure you get there early before the queues build up.
-Psst.
-You can also get into the park early when doors open at 12pm.
-This is a great chance to grab lunch and explore, and get in line for when rides start at 2pm!
+Psst, you can also get into the park early when doors open at 12pm.
+This is a great chance to grab lunch and explore, then get in line when rides start at 2pm!

 No need to feed your baby on the Madagascar merry-go-round.
 Universal Studios Singapore has a dedicated nursing area and baby centre near the Annual Pass Lobby next to the entrance.

 Some of the rides and shows at Universal Studios Singapore involve water and you will get soggy.
-There is also an area outside the Lost World where water fountains are absolutely irresistible to kiddos needing to cool off.
+There’s also an area outside the Lost World where water fountains are absolutely irresistible to kiddos needing to cool off.